hxu47/hxu47/README.md

 # Hi there! 👋

-My name is Huidong Xu, and I'm a passionate Data Scientist with hands-on experience in implementing various machine learning algorithms and building data-driven applications.
+My name is Huidong Xu, and I'm a passionate Data Scientist with 3+ years of experience in implementing various machine learning algorithms and building data-driven applications.
 I love working on challenging projects, and I'm always eager to learn and explore new techniques to enhance my skills and contribute to the world of data science.

 ## 💼 Work Experience